GHolk/pdf-js-tool/README.md

 # pdf-js-tool
-merge, splice or rearrange pdf in browser on client-side. visit <https://gholk.github.io/pdf-js-tool/pdf-js-tool.html> .
+merge, splice or rearrange scan files in browser on client-side. support pdf, tiff and other image formats like jpg, png and gif. visit <https://gholk.github.io/pdf-js-tool/pdf-js-tool.html> .